Food Recall Warning - Certain organic poppy seeds recalled due to Salmonella

 Issue

-The recalled product has been sold at Healthy Planet – Markham, 8567 McCowan Rd., Unit #2, Markham, ON.
+The recalled product has been sold at Bulk Basket, 401, 20th St. W., Saskatoon, Saskatchewan.

 What you should do